 We suggest a small backpack with a full water bottle, waterproof jacket, packed lunch (if required), a hat, spare top and sunscreen.
 You could also bring your mobile phone, and walking poles if you are on a hilly walk!
 We advise you to wear comfortable clothes and walking boots or comfortable trail shoes or trainers.
 Please don’t wear jeans as these will stay wet if it rains!

-Do we stop for lunch?
+Can we stop for lunch?
+Are there toilets on the walk?

-We find that most guests like to bring a packed lunch to allow for flexibility on the choice of lunch spot, as well as allow more time for seeing the countryside.
+Most guests like to bring a packed lunch to allow for flexibility on the choice of lunch spot, as well as allow more time for seeing the countryside.
 Imagine sitting at the top of a hidden valley gazing at the view whilst eating your sandwiches!

-On some of our walks, we will pass through villages where there is a pub to stop at for you to buy a drink or a snack.
+On some of our walks, we will pass through villages where there is a pub to stop at for you to buy a drink or a snack, and where there are, of course, toilets.
 Most of our walks also finish near a pub.
-Just tell us what you prefer.

 Will there be vegetarian or vegan food options available during our walk?

 If we stop at a pub or café during or after our walk, then you will certainly find some kind of vegetarian option(s).
-Vegans are also well served, and the wider Five Valleys area in particular is a hotbed of veganism and vegetarian food, so you will certainly find some tasty options there.
+Vegans are also well served, and the wider Five Valleys area in particular is a hotbed of vegan and vegetarian food, so you will certainly find some tasty options there.

 How do we book our walking tour?

-Bookings can be made via this website.
-Once paid using the secure online payment system, your tour will be instantly reserved and you will receive a booking confirmation by email.
+Once paid using the secure online payment system your tour will be instantly reserved and you will receive a booking confirmation by email.

 How far in advance do I need to book?